perfana/event-scheduler/README.md

 Note that a lot of properties of the builders have decent defaults and do not need to be called, such as the retry and keep alive properties.

-The `TestConfig` describes high level properties of a test run.
+The `TestConfig` describes the properties of a test run.

-A `TestConfig` can be set at the `EventSchedulerConfig` and at the `EventConfig`.
-When set at the `EventSchedulerConfig`, no `EventConfig` are allowed to have an `TestConfig`.
-If one `EventConfig` has a `TestConfig`, that one will be used as top level `TestConfig`.
-It is not allowed to have multiple `EventConfig`s with a `TestConfig`.
+A `TestConfig` is part of the `EventSchedulerConfig`

-When adding events, each event can have its own values.
-That makes it possible to configure multiple Wiremock event that use different Wiremock urls for instance.
+Each `event` can have its own values.
+For example, create multiple Wiremock events that use different Wiremock urls.

 Then call these methods at the appropriate time: